 Detailed lab analyses, if included, should also show that the product is free of molds, pesticides, solvents, and other contaminants.
 The COA should be available on the company’s website, or by email on request.

-Make sure you also understand the product’s:
+Make sure you also understand each product’s:

 - sourcing (U.S.-grown hemp is recommended)

-- CBD extraction method (i.e. whether it’s made using CBD isolate or broad-spectrum CBD)
+- CBD extraction method (i.e., whether it’s made using CBD isolate or broad-spectrum CBD)

 - full range of ingredients, including any artificial fragrances or colors